Shawn-Nichol/AndroidKotlinGuide/UserInterface/RecyclerView/Create basic RV.md

 }
 ```

-### 4.c) Implement required methods
+### 4.d) Implement required methods
 An error will appear you need to implemnt the following methods onCreateViewHolder, getItemCount, onBindViewHolder, this can be done by pressing alt I and selecting all the methods.

-onCreateViewHolder is called by the layout manager to create a new ViewHolder, ViewHolder represents a single itme in the data set.
+onCreateViewHolder is called by the layout manager to create a new ViewHolder, ViewHolder represents a single item in the dataSet.
 - parent: the ViewGroup into which the new View will be added as a child.
 - viewType: the view type of the new view.
 ```